Flexible Data Manager Tool

 Updating Bulk Submissions

-When you select the Bulk Submissions radio button, a Specify Submission(s) panel displays.
-This panel lets you filter and select the specific submission data you want to change.
+When you select the Update Bulk Submissions action, a Specify Submission(s) panel displays.
+This panel lets you filter and select the specific submission data you want to update.
+After you've added your attributes, you can choose to update or delete the submissions.

 Setting | Description |